KittyGiraudel/site/_posts/2013-04-08-css-alternative-select.md

 ---
-summary: true
-title: "Why a CSS alternative to &lt;select&gt; is impossible"
+title: 'Why a CSS alternative to &lt;select&gt; is impossible'
 tags:
   - css
   - thoughts